ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 The containers are linked with a network bridge.
 Docker creates a host file with the linked containers, so that you can e.g. put "mariadb-host" into your Wordpress setup, instead of specifying some IP address.

-If you want to expose the http port from your webserver (e.g. if not using Tor), simply add -p 80:80 (container:host) to the PHP container.
+If you want to expose the http port from your webserver (e.g. if not using Tor), simply add -p 80:80 (host:container) to the PHP container.

 ```